 Diseases caused by bacteria

-AppPleuropneumonia is a diseases of bacterial origin with a high respiratory impact.
+AppPleuropneumonia is a disease of bacterial origin with a high respiratory impact.
 The production of toxins can often cause sudden death with nasal hemorrhage.

 Atrophic RhinitisRhinitis is inflammation of the tissues inside the nose where the nose may become distorted (atrophy).